All about Trojans

 - Zombifying Trojans, which take control of your computer to make it a slave in a network under the hacker’s control.
 This is the first step in creating a botnet (robot + network), which is often used to perform a distributed denial-of-service (DDoS) attack designed to take down a network by flooding it with traffic.

-- Downloader Trojans, which download and deploy other malicious modules, such as ransomware or keyloggers.
+- Downloader Trojans, Emotet being a good example, download and deploy other malicious modules, such as ransomware or keyloggers.

 - Dialer Trojans, which might seem anachronistic since we don’t use dial-up modems any longer.
 But more on this in the next section.